shyampurk/bldg-mgmt-azure-iot/azure-chat/README.md

 ### STEP 2 :

-To the server
+To run the server

 1.First ensure that the Node.js is installed.
 To download and install nodejs on the hosting server, follow this link.

     https://nodejs.org/en/download/

-2.Open the " azure-chat " directory in terminal, install all the node package dependencies and run the node application as
+2.Open this " azure-chat " directory in terminal, install all the node package dependencies and run the node application as

     node azurechat.js